- Injuries to the leg (hip to toes)

 - You think your child needs to be seen, but not urgently

-- Pain not improved after 3 days
+- Pain not better after 3 days

 Call Your Doctor During Weekday Office Hours If

 - No tetanus shot in over 5 years for DIRTY cuts

 - No tetanus shot in over 10 years for CLEAN cuts